Kneaded That

 Instructions

-• Preheat your oven to 350°F and line a 9″x5″ loaf pan with parchment paper or grease it with butter or oil.
+• Preheat the oven to 350°F and line a 9x5-inch loaf pan with parchment or grease it well.

-• Combine butter and sugar in the bowl of a stand mixer and beat until light and fluffy.
-Scrape down the sides of the bowl.
+• In a stand mixer, beat the butter and granulated sugar until light and fluffy.
+Scrape down the bowl.

-• Add in eggs one at a time on medium-low speed until combined.
-Add each egg one at a time.
+• Add the eggs one at a time on medium-low until combined.

 3 eggs

-½ cup sourdough discard, ⅓ cup sour cream, 1 teaspoon vanilla
+150 g sourdough discard, 85 g sour cream, 1 tsp vanilla extract

-• On low speed, add the dry ingredients into the wet ingredients a little at a time.
+• On low speed, add the dry ingredients to the wet a little at a time, mixing just until combined.

-• While the cake is cooling, make your glaze by mixing powdered sugar, vanilla, and milk.
+• While the cake cools, whisk the powdered sugar, vanilla, and milk into a glaze.

-1 cup powdered sugar, ½ teaspoon vanilla extract, 2 tablespoons milk
+Pinch of salt, 120 g powdered sugar, ½ tsp vanilla extract, 2 Tbsp milk

 Notes